jfmaeck/uicc/README.md

 In the end, it should become some kind of Twitter Bootstrap tailored specifically to the requirements of your own project/company.

-Each pattern is presented with a visual example together with its demo markup.
+Complete with an automatically generated HTML demo page showing all of your UI Patterns alongside the corresponding markup.

 The development experience is seamless.
-Our workflow includes a local webserver supporting live reload to update the preview whenever you change one of the source files.
+Our workflow includes a local webserver with live reload to UI Patterns Demo page whenever you change one of the source files.

+The UI Patterns Demo page is generated automatically using [Styledown](https://github.com/styledown/styledown).

 ## Motivation

 When building websites and apps for public audiences, one should take extra care about aesthetics and performance.
-This is why building custom UI components is a better choice over using one of the generic CSS frameworks (e.g. Twitter Bootstrap, ZURB Foundation etc).
+This is why building custom UI components is usually a better choice than using one of the generic CSS frameworks (e.g. Twitter Bootstrap, ZURB Foundation etc).

 * smaller file size and less css rules means faster loading and rendering performance
 * truly custom designs instead of sites looking almost like every other Bootstrap site
 * you don't have to *fight* a framework - it can be quite hard to undo/override some 3rd party framework styles
 * the resulting markup and naming conventions better fit to the rest of your frontend code.
 Check out our [CSS guidelines](css_guidelines.md) if you like BEM.
-* The demo and documentation represent YOUR own custom components, not those of a 3rd party framework
+* The demo and documentation represent your own custom components, not those of a 3rd party framework

 ## Restrictions